Today, I’m giving you some tricks for how to make carved pumpkins, and Jack-O-Lanterns, last longer and prevent rot. Let’s get carving!

 After seven days this is what they looked like:

 While the one on the left wasn’t perfect anymore, it was in much better shape than the one on the right which I didn’t do anything to.
 The treated pumpkin ended up lasting another week after this.
-So, if you carve your pumpkins a few weeks before Halloween, try these tips to make them last longer!
+So, if you carve your Halloween pumpkins a few weeks before Halloween, try these tips to make them last longer and slow down the rotting process!